top of page

 lip twitched in irritation, she hadn’t dealt with a banshee in centuries.
 Most of them had been hiding

-themselves away, both in city and nature, or being slowly eradicated by humans and caelestes alike.
-They
+themselves away, both in the city and in nature.
+Or being slowly eradicated by humans and caelestes alike.

-were symbols of fear, their destructive sorrow and melancholy too much for others to handle.
+They were symbols of fear, their destructive sorrow and melancholy too much for most to handle.

 Lonán let out a cry, taking himself higher on a gust of wind, as out of the way as possible.
 Morrigan

-the bodies that littered the camp center, brining the death song to caress Morrigan.
+the bodies that littered the camp center, bringing the death song to caress Morrigan.
 The banshee sang death

-Morrigan almost felt bad to be pit against someone so useless against her, even humans stood a better
+Morrigan almost felt bad to be pitted against someone so useless against her, even humans stood a better

 chance.
-Her own majik was death and singing it to her would not result in her demise.
+With death as her own majik, singing it to her would not result in her demise.
 Death was a good

 friend of hers.